jgraph/mxgraph/README.md

 History
 =======

 We created mxGraph in 2005 as a commercial project and it ran through to 2016 that way.
 Our USP was the support for non-SVG browsers, when that advantage expired we moved onto commercial activity around draw.io. mxGraph is pretty much feature complete, production tested in many large enterprises and stable for many years.
-We actively fix bug and make minor improvements since it comprises the base of our draw.io stack.
+We actively fix bugs and make minor improvements since it comprises the base of our draw.io stack.